WE RIDE THE HEAT

-When you are riding hard, your body produces a tremendous amount of heat.
+Sometimes it's hot, just very hot.
+But you still want to go fast.
+When you are pushing hard, your body produces an enormous of heat.
 For every 100 kilojoules of energy you burn, 20-25 kilojoules are transferred into your pedals.
 The rest turns into warmth.

 If that heat does not dissipate quickly, your core temperature will rise and harm your performance.
 Clothing that allows your body to cool itself effectively is essential, especially for high-summer days in the mountains.
 Team Jumbo-Visma’s riders know that well.

 During the Tour de France, the mercury often rises above 40°C in the Pyrenees and Alps.
 To race up such steep cols, they have to expend huge quantities of energy, though their actual speed remains agonisingly slow.
 That means that there is very little airflow to evaporate their sweat and cool them down.
 And they race for hours above the treeline, where there is very little respite from the full heat of the sun.